Consent Order vs Binding Financial Agreement

 - Court Involvement & Scrutiny:

-- Yes, significant.
+Court involvement: Significant.
 Parties jointly file an Application for Consent Orders, which is reviewed by a Court Registrar or Judge.

 - The Court must be satisfied that the proposed orders for property division are “just and equitable” (fair in all the circumstances).